jxom/cevoaustralia.github.io/_posts/2017-03-12-four-values-of-devops.markdown

 Change that is constantly automating away the common activities, while also identifying ways to improve the process as a whole.

-If you are looking to start a devops transformation, or at a point of review of your current approach, don’t start with the tools or the teams, start with the Why, and identify the problem you are really trying to solve.
+If you are looking to start a devops transformation, or at a point of review of your current approach, don’t start with the tools or the teams, <a href="/culture/2017/02/28/DevOpsDays2016.html">start with the Why</a>, and identify the problem you are really trying to solve.